agi-now/agci/README.md

 Branching nodes have separate "next" edges for True and False condition.
 Regular python AST is not actually represented as graph, so we need to do this converions:
     `Python -> Python AST -> Traversable AST.`
-Traversible AST is then being interpreted by the interepter.
+Traversible AST is then being interpreted.
 We need AST to be traversable in order to do pattern matching on it, traversability is not a requirement for running the code.

 ## Interpreter Usage